 Below are the core SEO benefits of improving the speed of your web pages:

-- Improve your site speed, and performance with our easy-to-use tools and techniques
+- Improve your site speed, and performance with our easy-to-use SEO tools and techniques

 - Increase customer satisfaction and loyalty with a fast, responsive website